tommyod/KDEpy/docs/source/bandwidth.rst

 .. note::
    In KDEpy, the bandwidth :math:`h` is the standard deviation of the kernel function.
-   This is because many kernels are implemented, some with bounded support and some without, and using the standard deviation to quantify the bandwidth allows easy comparison.
+   This is because the implementation contains many kernels, some with bounded support and some without, and using the standard deviation to quantify the bandwidth allows easy comparison.

 .. image:: _static/img/KDE_bw_animation.gif
    :target: #